American Literature and Composition (with Honors Option)

 Maximum 15 students

-Survey of American Literature (For further details about the course, visitwww.hslitcompclasses.com.)
+American Literature and Composition (For further details about the course, visitwww.hslitcompclasses.com.)

-Students will maintain notes on the works studied to develop a map or timeline as a final visual presentation of their journey through America's literary periods.
-A variety of creative and short expository writing assignments, such as advertising copy, poetry, news articles, and comparative essays will provide students the opportunity to synthesize what they learn.
-A field trip to the Margaret Mitchell House is included in the cost of the course as is a Study Skills Workshop the last week of August for those registered by August 1.
+Students will maintain notes on the works studied to develop a timeline as a final visual presentation of their journey through America's literary periods.
+A variety of creative and short expository writing assignments, such as advertising copy, poetry, news articles, and comparative essays will provide students the opportunity to synthesize what they learn and refine composition skills.
+Weekly response to literature will allow students to evaluate, process, and respond to the authors read.
+A field trip to the Margaret Mitchell House is included in the cost of the course as is a Study Skills Workshop the last week of August for those registered by August 17.

-The conference/extra lab time from 3:15-4:00 will be a time during most weeks when students may meet with the instructor to ask questions and receive help on assignments or may meet with groups to work on assignments together.
-On the third Thursday of each month, the time will be added to the class time to watch a documentary or a movie taken from literature or hear a guest speaker prior to discussion.
+The conference/extra lab time from 9:00-10:00 will be a time during most weeks when students may meet with the instructor to ask questions and receive help on assignments or may meet with groups to work on assignments together.
+On the third Monday of each month, the time will be added to the class time to watch a documentary or a movie taken from literature, participate in reader's theater, or hear a guest speaker prior to discussion.

 The primary text, MacMillan`s American Literature (ISBN: 0-02-192680-8), is supplied by the instructor unless the students prefers to mark up the text, and then they will need to purchase it.
 Some supplementary selections will be assigned at times with the online link to them provided.
 Additional texts, which must be provided by the students, are